ourPLCC/plcc/docs/User/Install.md

 docker run --rm -it -v "${PWD}:/workdir" ghcr.io/ourplcc/plcc:latest
 ```

-You can also run a PLCC command on the code in your
+You can also run a single PLCC command on the code in your
 current directory by appending the command and its
 arguments to the same Docker command.